Veklury® (remdesivir)

 Baseline O2 requirements, n (%)

-The unadjusted mortality rates at 14 and 28 days were numerically lower in the RDV group compared with the non-RDV group (Table 2).
+The unadjusted all-cause mortality rates at 14 and 28 days were numerically lower in the overall Omicron RDV group than in the no-RDV group (Table 2).3

 Table 2.
-Unadjusted 14- and 28-Day Mortality Rates by Cohort for the Entire Omicron Period (Mozaffari et al)1
+Premier Healthcare Database: Unadjusted 14- and 28-Day Mortality Rates by Cohort for the Entire Omicron Period, Overall and by O2 Requirement3

 Cohort